caring for children and families. mind. body. soul.

-Our Little Haven is relentlessly committed to providing early intervention services for children and families.
-Our community of professional caregivers creates a safe, secure and healing environment for those impacted by abuse, neglect, and mental or behavioral health needs.
-We make the hurting stop, the healing begin, and the love last, one family at a time.
+OUR MISSION: Our Little Haven is relentlessly committed to providing early intervention services for children and families.
+Our community of professional caregivers create a safe, secure, and healing environment for those impacted by abuse, neglect, and mental or behavioral health needs.
+We make the hurting stop, the healing begin, and the love last one family at a time.

 Guided by our belief in a Loving God . . .